AnnaCzinege/ProgLearn-Frontend/README.md

 ## The project

 This repository contains the frontend for the website called ProgLearn (similar to [Quizlet](https://www.quizlet.com/) learning website).
-It is a two sprint long project (one sprint - two weeks) which aims to create a "one-pager" website that displays the ProgLearn web application.</br>
+This project is still under development (started in June, 2020) and it aims to create a "one-pager" website that displays the ProgLearn web application.</br>

 ### Used technologies